-What is so powerful about a SOC is that it goes further than simply identifying and dealing with security incidents.
-Threat hunting is a vital part of the work of security analysts.
+What is so powerful about an SOC is that it goes further than simply identifying and dealing with security incidents.
+Threat hunting is a vital part of the risk management work of security analysts.
 They will work with cybersecurity vendors to list possible threats.
 And they may work with computer emergency response teams (CERTS), which are industry-wide groups that analyse security incidents.
 The goal is to gather data on so-called indicators of compromise—as cyber threats are known—and allow analysts to compare the threats they receive with other companies in their field.

 Building an effective SOC requires clear thinking and strong vision.
-Done well, a SOC is not a cost but an investment in data protection and corporate reputation.
+Done well, an SOC is not a cost but an investment in data protection and corporate reputation.
 As you plan the cybersecurity strategy for your organization—and consider the essential tools—here are some key takeaways:

 - Organizations create a security operations center when they have dozens of cybersecurity tools operating across their network and need visibility and context to identify threats and reduce risk.

 - An SOC not only identifies and responds to security threats, it also hunts and predicts possible sources of attack.

-- The what, when, how, and who questions can only be answered when we can clearly articulate why we are building a SOC.
+- The what, when, how, and who questions can only be answered when we can clearly articulate why we are building an SOC.

-- A SOC helps organizations move from reactive to proactive threat management.
+- An SOC helps organizations move from reactive to proactive threat management.

 Now, what if want to take your SOC to the next level?
 Stay tuned, as I’ll address this question in the second article of this two-part series on creating an effective security operations center.